 College of Agriculture & Life Sciences marks

-If you are printing in black and white, use the black-and-white version of the logo.
-A “white” or “reversed” version of the logo is also available for printing on dark backgrounds.
+If you are printing in black and white, use the black-and-white version of the logo (“on white background”).
+A “white” or “reversed” version of the logo is also available for printing on dark and medium backgrounds.
 Always use the right logo for print or web to maintain highest quality.

 Texas A&M University marks